 A true West Virginia University Mountaineer at heart, he is often spotted in his navy blue and gold apparel around Columbus and mistaken by many for a Michigan fan but he is quick to correct the error of the passerby with a heartfelt "Let's Go Mountaineers!!"
 Tom in 2012 was honored by his alma mater by being selected for a three year appointment to the prestigious West Virginia University College of Physical Activity and Sport Sciences Visiting Committee.
 In 2011, Dr. Habegger was selected for induction into the West Virginia University Alumni Cheerleading Association Alumni Hall of Fame.
 While at West Virginia University, he was a scholarship student-athlete and a varsity letter-winner as a member of the men's diving team, as well as a three-year member of the West Virginia University Cheerleading Squad.

-Ind addition, Tom has coached various age groups of springboard divers and cheerleaders.
+In addition, Tom has coached various age groups of springboard divers and cheerleaders.
 Dr. Habegger is also an advocate for the plight of racing greyhounds and is active with Ohio organizations saving retired racing greyhounds from being destroyed through adoption.
-Tom enjoys spending his personal time with his dogs, Maggie (Moo) Angel (rescued greyhounds) and W. Schnitzel (Dachshund).
+Tom enjoys spending his personal time with his dogs, Maggie (Moo) and Angel (rescued greyhounds).

 Doctor of Philosophy

 Bachelor of Science

 West Virginia University

 Don Laubenthal, M.S.